SIR Dragon – March 19, 2026 – 1200pm

 Pulling all of this together, two former UofA-SAPAA students will present version 1.0 of the application.
 The focus is on the Web Version of the tool.
 As time and development allows, an Android and iOS may be presented.
 Student biographies are listed below.

 Acting as Dragons will be computer and environmental industry experts.
-This will be a cross functional panel that will probe any weaknesses.
+This will be a cross-functional panel that will probe any weaknesses.
 Individuals directly and indirectly involved in environmental or computer technology are encouraged to be audience members.
 An open microphone section will allow for comments and questions.

-Who Are the Dragons
+Who Are the Dragons and the Moderator

 We are currently recruiting Dragons.
 Are you a technical, business, or environmental leader interested in participating?
 Please email president@sapaastewards.com.